 Newer fans mostly know Eddie Sharkey (real name Eddie Shyman) as the person to discover the future Road Warriors Hawk and Animal when they were bouncers at a Minneapolis bar called Gramma B’s.
-The patrons of this local watering hole were known to be pretty rough, and Hawk and Animal’s way with them must have impressed Sharkey, who felt a need to train them to become professional wrestlers.
-Other sources have it the other way around, saying that Sharkey was reluctant until an amount of money he was comfortable with was offered.
+The patrons of this local watering hole were known to be pretty rough, and Hawk and Animal’s demeanor must have impressed Sharkey, who felt a need to train them to become professional wrestlers.
+Other sources have it the other way around, saying that Sharkey was reluctant until an amount of money he was comfortable with was offered by the two.

-Several years before, Sharkey is also credited for training Bob Backlund for seven months, along with getting Jesse Ventura started in the business of wrestling (but not in politics later)!
+Several years before, Sharkey is also credited for training Bob Backlund for seven months, along with getting Jesse Ventura started in the wrestling.
+But not in politics later!

 Eddie Sharkey understood the importance of good mentors for a wrestler and said that "they were the reason he was able to make it in the business."
 Names such as Bill Miller, Joe Scarpello, Karl Gotch, and Boris Malenko all just a few legends he gives credit to for guiding him when he was first starting out.

 His training was very focused on bump taking, working safely, and protecting oneself in the ring.
 As we’ll soon learn, where he trained his first students was not the most adequate of environments.
-Nonetheless, the methods he used worked, and it launched the careers of many wrestlers that ultimately were successful in the business.
+Nonetheless, the methods he used worked, and it launched the careers of many wrestlers that ultimately became successful.

-Iron Sheik, who jokingly refers to Sharkey as an "intelligent Jewish man," admits that while starting out in the AWA during the early ’70s, Sharkey was the first to smarten him up to the inner workings of the business by explaining to him that it was all a work.
+The Iron Sheik, who humorously refers to Sharkey as an "intelligent Jewish man," admits that while starting out in the AWA during the early ’70s, Sharkey was the first to smarten him up to the inner workings of the business by explaining to him that it was all a work.
 Meanwhile, Sheiky Baby had been getting into fierce shoot-style contests with his trainer Billy Robinson where he claims that he’d regularly beat him too, or as he would later be known to say: "Make him humble."
 Robinson disputed that claim of course.